 - Cave 9 – small vihara, consists of small forepart and cell.

 - Cave 10 – vihara, consists of forepart and three cells.
 Middle cell collapsed.

 - Cave 11 – small dwelling, cell with forepart.
 Several cisterns nearby, some have good water.
 Beautiful view on surroundings.

 - Cave 12 – cell with an open front.

-Consists of 25 caves, located on upper scarp of the south-eastern corner of Shivneri Hill.
-Last 12 caves form a smaller subgroup called Bara Gadad - Twelve Caves.
+Consists of 25 caves, located on the upper scarp of the south-eastern corner of Shivneri Hill.
+The last 12 caves form a smaller subgroup called Bara Gadad – Twelve Caves.